operate-bsv/www.operatebsv.org/src/index.md

   Write programs that return any computable value.
 Even write programs that write other programs!

 * ### Extensible VM
-  Create extensions to integrate Operate in any way with your own applications and hardware.
+  Create extensions to integrate Operate with your own applications and hardware in any way.

 * ### Decentralised eco-system
   Operate is a decentralised, permissionless repository of functions that anyone can use and contribute to.